 The Wakefield Waterfront Regeneration Scheme aims to transform the southern gateway approach to Wakefield City Centre by creating a heritage rich urban destination with dedicated space for creative industries, leisure, housing and tourism.

-Waterfront project included 52 new waterside residential apartments and 2 new build office spaces including office accommodation within the converted Grade II* listed Calder & Hebble Navigation Warehouse.
+Development already completed includes a dedicated creative arts space at the award winning Hepworth Gallery, established within a landmark building of architectural distinction.
+The wider Waterfront project included 52 new waterside residential apartments and 2 new build office spaces including office accommodation within the converted Grade II* listed Calder & Hebble Navigation Warehouse.

-Rutland Mills.
+A key priority of the Waterfront regeneration includes the refurbishment of the listed buildings of Rutland Mills.
 The Tileyard Studios development of the site will build upon our initial success and will become a hub for creative industries with a national profile.
-Some more detail on our plans was published by the Council (available
+Some more detail on the plans is available here.

-For our development leaflet, click
+For our development leaflet, click here.